wtigga/GlossaryMakerDSL/README.md

  ### Notes for developers
  This script uses a bunch of dicts instead of fancy Pandas because I'm not a real developer.
 But the script gets the job done for my case, and that's what matters.
+ To compile the file into the Windows executable:

+ pyinstaller --onefile --noconsole --upx-dir "c:\Soft\upx-4.0.2-win64" --name gcg_glossary_maker main.py

+(Replace the '--upx-dir' with the actual path to the UPX executable.)